xpander-ai/xpander-agents-hub/Solutions/meeting-recorder-agent/README.md

 ### Basic Commands

-Check all your recorded meetings:
+Check all your recorded meetings (you will get 404 error here on the first run, because you didn't record anything yet)

 ```bash
 python app.py